verena-diersch/verena-diersch/README.md

 ### Hi, I'm Verena 👋

 - 🔭 I’m currently working on a deeper understanding of Python code
-- 🌱 I’m currently learning the Yoga way of life
+- 🌱 I’m currently learning how to bring the Yoga way of life into my work
 - 👯 I’m looking to collaborate on fun projects (always!)
 - 🤔 I’m looking for help with creative ideas for data projects
 - 💬 Ask me about data analysis with Python and SQL